Key Takeaways

 Here’s how:

-• Click your existing AI Traffic tab, switch the visualization style to Line Chart.
+- Click your existing AI Traffic tab, switch the visualization style to Line Chart.

-• Break it down by Session Source/Medium.
+- Break it down by Session Source/Medium.

-• Add metrics like Sessions, Engagement Rate, or Conversions to the Values section to complete the chart.
+- Add metrics like Sessions, Engagement Rate, or Conversions to the Values section to complete the chart.

 Set the date range to 90 days and granularity to week so trends appear clearly across time.

-You can’t treat AI or LLM-generated visits like normal traffic.
+You can't treat AI or LLM-generated visits like normal traffic.
 Their patterns, triggers, and influence need separate tracking.
-Furthermore, AI sessions often inflate engagement or trigger false conversions, which skews your reporting.
+AI sessions often inflate engagement or trigger false conversions, which skews your reporting.
 Segment them before they distort real behavior.

 GA4 gives you a starting point, but it lacks built-in filters for LLMs or emerging AI tools.
 That's why you need custom segments, smarter channel grouping, and layered metrics to see clearly.

+Don't wait for perfect data.
+Test, track, compare, and refine based on real user journeys.
 Ready to future-proof your analytics?
-Book an intro call today to set up AI traffic tracking and gain a competitive edge.
+Book an intro call today to set up AI traffic tracking and turn unpredictable marketing spend into a predictable pipeline.

 FAQs